KNowledgeOnWebScale/dataflow-visualization/README.md

 When clicking on this button, you'll be redirected to a new page.
 On that page you can create multiple configs.
 When clicking 'convert' you'll be able to animate the flow by visualizing one config after the other.

+#### Navigation bar

+Next to the window where your flow is shown, you see a gray bar.
+This is some sort of "jump bar".
+Depending on where you click on the bar, a different node will be centered.
+If you click somewhere at the very top of the bar, the most upper node of your flow will be centered.
+The lower you click, the lower the node that will be centered.
+If you click somewhere at the bottom of the bar, the last node will be centered.

+This navigation bar is very useful when you want to quickly navigate in a very large network of (vertical oriented) nodes.

 ## FAQ

 #### I have an animated edge.
 How do I change the direction of this animation without messing up my layout?